 Woohoo!
-I’ve now released my second pdf pattern into the sewing universe!
+I’ve now released my second pdf pattern, the Cozy Cardigan, into the sewing universe!
 I have so many feels about this experience and I’m excited to share my latest pattern with you guys!

 I ended up adding a rounded back to create a high low hem and widening the neck band.
 Then came the digitizing and all that jazz.
-This go was bounds easier than the tracy bee!
-I didn’t have to launch a website and reintroduce myself to indesign.
+This attempt was bounds easier than the Tracy Bee!
+I didn’t have to launch a website and reintroduce myself to Adobe InDesign.
 This one only took me about a month once I devoted time to getting it out there.
 I also had some really great testers, and even some repeats from the first pattern test group.

 Here are some tester pics.

 Overall the testing went amazingly better.
-I hardly had to make changes other than to the directions piece.
+I hardly had to make changes other than to the directions’ piece.
 But I feel like that is the whole point of testing to get feedback and make the best pattern possible!
-So very thankful for testers!
+So, I’m very thankful for my testers!

 Here’s some of my pics!
 My friend Cassie was super awesome to model for me!

-I hope you guys will give it a try!
+I hope you guys will give the Cozy Cardigan a try!
 It’s a super easy pattern and definitely the perfect layering piece!
 Happy sewing everyone!!